-☐ To encourage more disclosures of wrongdoing;

-To help deter wrongdoing, in line with our organisation's risk management and governance framework; To ensure individuals who disclose wrongdoing can do so safely, securely and with confidence that they will be protected and supported; To ensure disclosures are dealt with appropriately and on a timely basis; To provide transparency around our organisation's framework for receiving, handling and investigating disclosures; To support our organisation's values, code of conduct and/or ethics policy; To support our organisation's long-term sustainability and reputation; To meet our organisation's legal and regulatory obligations; and To align with the ASX Corporate Governance Principles and Recommendations and relevant standards.
-Roles and responsibilities: whistleblower protection officer (WPO) oard will nominate a whistleblower protection officer (WPO) The b The b oard will nominate a whistleblower protection officer (WPO).
-The b Their oard will nominate a whistleblower protection officer (WPO). responsibilities will include: Implementing Glenhaven Family Care's whistleblower protection policy; Initial response to an accusation of wrongdoing; The b Their oard will nominate a whistleblower protection officer (WPO). responsibilities will include: Implementing Glenhaven Family Care's whistleblower protection policy; Initial response to an accusation of wrongdoing; Ensuring the protection and/or anonymity of the discloser, where possible; The b Their oard will nominate a whistleblower protection officer (WPO). responsibilities will include: Implementing Glenhaven Family Care's whistleblower protection policy; Initial response to an accusation of wrongdoing; Ensuring the protection and/or anonymity of the discloser, where possible; Conducting or assisting in investigations into alleged wrongdoing; The b Their oard will nominate a whistleblower protection officer (WPO). responsibilities will include: Implementing Glenhaven Family Care's whistleblower protection policy; Initial response to an accusation of wrongdoing; Ensuring the protection and/or anonymity of the discloser, where possible; Conducting or assisting in investigations into alleged wrongdoing; Informing the discloser of the progress and outcomes of the investigations; The b Their oard will nominate a whistleblower protection officer (WPO). responsibilities will include: Implementing Glenhaven Family Care's whistleblower protection policy; Initial response to an accusation of wrongdoing; Ensuring the protection and/or anonymity of the discloser, where possible; Conducting or assisting in investigations into alleged wrongdoing; Informing the discloser of the progress and outcomes of the investigations; Ensuring that disclosers do not suffer any retaliation or negative The b Their oard will nominate a whistleblower protection officer (WPO). responsibilities will include: Implementing Glenhaven Family Care's whistleblower protection policy; Initial response to an accusation of wrongdoing; Ensuring the protection and/or anonymity of the discloser, where possible; Conducting or assisting in investigations into alleged wrongdoing; Informing the discloser of the progress and outcomes of the investigations;
+- To encourage disclosures of wrongdoing; - To help deter wrongdoing, in line with our organisation's risk management and governance framework; - To ensure individuals who disclose wrongdoing can do so safely, securely and with confidence that they will be protected and supported; - To ensure disclosures are dealt with appropriately and on a timely basis; - To provide transparency around our organisation's framework for receiving, handling and investigating disclosures; - To support our organisation's values, code of conduct and/or ethics policy; - To support our organisation's long-term sustainability and reputation; - To meet our organisation's legal and regulatory obligations; and - To align with the ASX Corporate Governance Principles and Recommendations and relevant standards.

+Roles and responsibilities: Whistleblower Protection Officer (WPO)

+The board will nominate a Whistleblower Protection Officer (WPO) when a decision has been made to investigate a disclosure.

+Their responsibilities will include:

+- Ensuring the protection and/or anonymity of the discloser, where possible; - Informing the discloser of the progress and outcomes of the investigations; - Ensuring that disclosers do not suffer any retaliation or negative consequences; - Referring disclosers to EAP for support.

-Glenhaven Family Care will ensure that all people associated with the organisation know who the designated WPO is and their contact details.
+Glenhaven Family Care will ensure the discloser knows who the designated WPO is and their contact details.